jhvanderschee/hugocodex/content/en/posts/resize-all-images.md

 ## 1. Choose your method

 First you have to choose your method.
 I like too keep things simple.
-Therefore I always use the '[one image technique](/blog/image-compression-for-the-lazy)', where you use a heavily compressed (50%) retina (thus oversized) jpg image for both retina and non-retina displays.
+Therefore I always use the [one image technique](/blog/image-compression-for-the-lazy), where you use a heavily compressed (50%) retina (thus oversized) jpg image for both retina and non-retina displays.
 A typical image tag, using this technique, looks as simple as this:

 ```
 <img src="large_heavily_compressed.jpg" />